Drexel in France:

 The CIEE Rennes program offers a combination of French language and content courses taken at the Centre International Rennais d’Etude du Francais pour les Etrangers (CIREFE), and the opportunity to take regular university courses with local French students at the Université de Haute Bretagne Rennes II (UHB) campus.
 Students start the program with an intensive 40 hour CIEE language and culture course.
 They then begin classes at CIREFE and UHB in subjects such as French cinema, history, economics, and literature.

 Students earn Drexel grades and credit and for the courses taken through the CIEE Program.
 All courses are taught by faculty members from the Université de Haute Bretagne, Rennes II.
-French grades will be assigned and then converted into American grades for Drexel student records.
+French grades will be assigned and then converted into US grades for Drexel student records according to the WES conversion guide: https://applications.wes.org/country-resources/resources.asp

 Optional Teaching Internship

 : Students can participate in a teaching practicum in a French primary, middle, or high school.
-This is a great way for students to learn more about the educational system in France and become involved with the Rennes community, while earning credit through teaching English as a foreign language (TEFL).
+This is a great way for students to learn more about the educational system in France and become involved with the Rennes community.
+This teaching internship is NOT eligible for Drexel course credit.

 Fall Semester Dates and Itinerary